 Robam Kous Trolaok (Coconut Shell Dance) has been a legacy of Khmer people for a long time.
 This traditional folk dance was originated from Romeas Hek district in Svay Rieng Province.
 This Dance is performed during the wedding ceremony (Groom Procession) and other festivals for cheering the atmosphere.

 According to Khmer Culture and Civilization documents were written by Professor Pun Chhay mentioned that during 1965, the team of the National Conservatory of the Spectacular and Royal University of Fine Arts to conduct field research and invited a teacher who still remembered and had knowledge about this dance.
 His name is “Watt” who is a teacher at a primary school in the Svay Rieng province.
-He has traits like humor, words, and gestures, as well as use voice, mimic the sound of music in the comedy way.
+He has traits like humor, words, and gestures, as well as use voice, mimic the sound of music in a comedy way.
 In addition, he has taught at the National Conservatory of Spectacular in Phnom Penh.
 The mentioned source said that after the trainees began to install the dance which has the format as the one we have seen today.
-This dance has been installed and officially started to perform for national and international visitors since 1966 until now.
+This dance has been installed and officially started to perform for national and international visitors from 1966 until now.
 The same source added that Robam Kous Trolaok is different from many other traditional folk dances where they often bridged the ethnicity to the spiritual belief.